connexcs/docs/getting-started.md

       ![alt text][customer-dashboard-new]

-2. Click on Add Customer.
+2. To Add new customer click on '+' button.

       ![alt text][add-customer-new]